 And this is how they do it.
 As all the kids are opening their bags for the goodie drop the adult scoots their bag into the fray.
 This is when I stop mid treat release and ask, “Oh my, do you have your own trick-or-treat bag?”
 I usually get a sheepish grin.
 My response is to give them, you guessed it, a pencil.

 This negates the need for a parent to shamefully venture out on Halloween with their own candy bag.
-Also, for the love of sucrose, why wouldn’t the parent just go the store, buy themselves a 70 piece bag of Hershey’s assorted candy for $8.99, then hid the loot from their family (my go to is the linen closet because God forbid someone I live with changes their own sheets) and secretly enjoy the sensuous pleasure of eating chocolate alone while watching something shameful on Bravo?
+Also, for the love of sucrose, why wouldn’t the parent just go the store, buy themselves a 70 piece bag of Hershey’s assorted candy and then hid the loot from their family (My go to is the linen closet because God forbid a family member change their own sheets.) and secretly enjoy the sensuous pleasure of eating chocolate alone while watching something shameful on Bravo?

 I tried to warn them that the bigger the houses the less candy.
 Plus, there’s the time suck of having to walk through all of the estate size yards to reach the front door.
 This really cuts down on your treat haul.
 They all looked at me like I was crazy.
 To them it didn’t make sense.
 Wouldn’t the bigger house signify that all the candy would be king size?
 All they could think about was saying hello to extra-large Reese Peanut Cups.

-Three hours and a half full candy bag later my daughter arrives home crestfallen.
+Three hours and a half full candy bag later my daughter arrived home crestfallen.
 She had to begrudgingly admit (oh the horror) I was right.
 Not only, were most of the homes “dark,” the universal sign of don’t waste your time knocking on this door but the people who were doling out sweets believed in downsizing their caloric offerings or worse, handed out healthy snacks, as in Whole Food soy treats.
 This is when I unearthed my secret stash of “me” chocolate, topped off her bag and as we unwrapped Kit Kat’s I shared some cold, hard truths about trick-or-treating.

 Two, the more average the neighbor the more above average the candy.
 This is where the younger families live.
 They are 100 percent into Halloween.
 It’s ground zero for full size candy bars or at the very least, four mini candy bars, of your choice.